-FSCS is the UK's statutory compensation scheme for customers of authorised financial services firms.
-It was set up by Government in 2001 and is funded by the financial services industry.
+FSCS is the UK's statutory compensation scheme that protects customers of authorised financial services firms that carry out certain regulated activities.
+FSCS was set up by Parliament in 2001 and is funded by the financial services industry.
 FSCS protects deposits, investment business, home finance (mortgage) advice, general insurance, insurance broking and debt management.
-FSCS can pay for financial loss if a firm is unable, or likely to be unable, to pay claims against it.
-Click here for the current compensation limits.
+FSCS can pay compensation if the regulated firm owes a civil liability to a customer of an authorised firm, for example due to negligence, in connection with the regulated activity.

 Declaring a firm in default

 Before FSCS can pay compensation, it must be satisfied that a firm does not have sufficient assets to meet claims.
 It describes this as being ‘in default’.
 The Scheme will declare a firm in default if:

 - it has received at least one claim; and

 - it is satisfied that the financial services firm you did business with has failed and is unable to return your money itself (the company is ‘in default’).